6+.l0The Fall of Nokor Thom/

 The new prince is the son-in-law of the former.
 He was a military general.
 The father-in-law loved his daughter; the daughter stole the golden sword from him and took it to her husband.
 But then the son deprived of succession plotted to raise troops.
 The new prince learned of this, cut off the son's toes, and locked him up in a dungeon.

 The account confirms the Khmer legend about an obscure figure named Pogna Ironbat who rose up to become an Angkorean military leader due mostly to his achievement in battle.
 He owed his military success to his special weapon, a bat made of Iron wood.
 Becoming the military strong man of the kingdom, he later usurped the Angkorean throne and reigned until another line of kings took him down (The break down of the Cakravatin Empire: The fall of Angkor: The end of King Srindravarman's reign).
 It was obviously that the legendary Pogna Ironbat was no other than king Srindravarman, the son-in-law of Jayavarman VIII.
 Conforming to the political unrest, Chou Ta-kuan recorded the hash situation of the country that prevented the previous king to set foot outside of his domain in fear of personal attack.
-Happening during the Mongolian incursion, the ordeal stopped after Srindravarman usurped the Angkorean throne from the rightful heir of Jayavarman VIII.
+Happening during the Yuan incursion, the ordeal stopped after Srindravarman usurped the Angkorean throne from the rightful heir of Jayavarman VIII.
 Apparently the situation had changed, thank to the armored vest he was wearing, Srindravarman was free to go around.

 The new king wears armored vest made of Iron.
 No weapon can piece through it.
 That was why he was not afraid to go out.

 Contrary to the traditional Southeast Asian armies that relied mostly on gut and merit for protection, the Mongol armies wore armor vests in combat that proved to be much more reliable.
-That could also played a big part in the victory of the smaller Mongolian army facing with a larger Burmese-Angkor coalition troops in the fight of Vochang.
+That could also played a big part in the victory of the smaller Yuan army facing with a larger Burmese-Angkor coalition troops in the fight of Vochang.
 Obviously, Srindravarman was the first Khmer general to realize that his armored vest worked for him far better than his own merit.
 Undoubtedly a gift from the great Khan, the armored vest protected him from personal assault and set him free to roam the country.
 This privilege along with peace 's accord with Siam allowed him to run the country in a rather less turbulent than in the previous reigns.
 Under the protection of the Mongols, Srindravarman found himself at the high of his personal expectation.
 Nevertheless, this personal gain was at a high cost.
 The bile collecting obviously worked through inducing fear and after it came out to the open, no one dared to walk at night.
 To fill the vase, other drastic arrangements had to be implemented.

 Later they assigned special officials to collect the bile from subordinate people.
 It was carried on at the suburb region of the northern gate.